dsh011/Pathfinder/README.md

 If you're going to be doing bulk requests, please use a different geocoding service.
 See this link to see how to change the service. http://www.liedman.net/leaflet-routing-machine/tutorials/geocoders/

+The changes will need to be made in the plugins folder within the Folium library directory.

 I personally have tested MapBox as a geocoding service and it works and it's free to a limit. https://www.mapbox.com/